Christ Church Cambridge

-Christ Church Cambridge is a Church of England parish church in central Cambridge, between Newmarket Road and the Grafton Centre.
+Christ Church Cambridge is a Church of England parish church in central Cambridge, England.

 The church is within the conservative evangelical tradition and participates in the Reform movement.
-The current vicar is Steve Midgley.
-Christ Church was a 'grafting' scheme from St Andrew the Great in 2004 when a group of around 100 adults and children moved with Steve Midgley.
+In 2023 the vicar is Rev. David Todd.
+Christ Church was a 'grafting' scheme from St Andrew the Great in 2004 when a group of around 100 adults and children moved with Rev. Steve Midgley.

 Activities

-The church is open for public services every Sunday at 9:30am, 11:15am and 6:30pm.
-Every other week there is a more traditional service at 4:00pm.
+The church is open for public services every Sunday at 9:30am, 11:15am and 5:00pm.
+Every other week there is a more traditional service at 3:00pm.
 There are several Sunday school groups for children in the morning services.
 Also, there are many group meetings during the week.